SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/07-optimising-for-parallel-processing.md

 #SBATCH --output output.%J
 # Time limit for this job
 #SBATCH --time 00:01:00
-# specify our current project
-# replace XXXX with the code provided by your instructor
-#SBATCH --account=scwXXXX
 # specify the reservation we have for the training workshop
 # remove this for your own work
-# replace XXXX and YY with the code provided by your instructor
+# replace XXXX with the code provided by your instructor
-#SBATCH --reservation=scwXXXX_YY
+#SBATCH --reservation=XXXX
 # specify the partition, change to dev on Hawk
-#SBATCH --partition=development
+#SBATCH --partition=intel
 ###

 # Ensure that parallel is available to us